zutto/book.vim/README.md

 Book is a neovim plugin, written in lua.

-Execute snippets within lua, just by inserting a shebang line under your code. (see asciinema recording below)
+Execute snippets of code/scripts within your neovim session, just by inserting a shebang line under your code. (see asciinema recording below)

 --